kekyo/TypeInferencer/docs/HowToPlay_en.md

 ### EApp (Function application)

-Function application means that you define a function as follows, and the arguments are applied to that function:
+Function application means to define a function and apply it to the arguments as follows:

 ```fsharp
 // [*] Define an anonymous function in F#.